Reading time: 20 minutes

 “I think you can stay with me and my wife and daughter”, Ralph had said.
 But of course, I really didn’t want to burden him and his family with my great big lumbering rucksack, and cluelessness on how to do anything.

-I decided to politely reject his kind offer, and before settling for another hotel, Ralph then told me, “maybe you can stay in one of the centres”.
+I decided to politely reject his kind offer, and before settling on another hotel, Ralph then told me, “maybe you can stay in one of the centres”.
 Now, if you remember my fourth chapter, I had explained a little about centres and where they’re located, if you didn’t, here’s an excerpt:

 “These language centres are run from within privately owned buildings, rooms, or more commonly, a single apartment, in a communal building, i.e. a block of flats.”